 ● Christy Standerfer, Clinton School of Public Service

-We have begun a targeted funding campaign to promote two endowed scholarships in Speech Communication, named after our former dean Dr. Angie Brenton and emeritus professor Dr. Allan Ward.
+Two years ago, we began a targeted funding campaign to promote two endowed scholarships in Applied Communication, named after our former dean Dr. Angie Brenton and emeritus professor Dr. Allan Ward.
 This funding campaign has also been supported by our Alumni Advisory/Development Board.

-To support ongoing excellence in undergraduate and graduate education, our Department has additional funding opportunities, including Undergraduate Student Support and Graduate Student Support, as seen on the following weblink (http://ualr.edu/giving/product/speech-communication/).
-In addition, we added a direct giving link on our webpage for these opportunities this past Spring (http://ualr.edu/giving/product/speech-communication/).
+To support ongoing excellence in undergraduate and graduate education, our Department has additional funding opportunities, including Undergraduate Student Support and Graduate Student Support, as seen on the following weblink (http://ualr.edu/appliedcomm/give-to-the-department/).
+In addition, we added a direct giving link on our webpage for these opportunities (http://ualr.edu/giving/product/Applied-communication/).

-Our assessment processes for our SPCH 1300 course, our undergraduate program, and our graduate program all involve direct measures.
-There are specific learning outcomes for each of these, and students’ work in their classes are compared to a rubric, with aggregated results from the assignments being used to determine if specific learning outcomes are being met by the course and programs.
+Our assessment processes for our SPCH 1300 course, and our undergraduate and graduate programs, all involve direct measures.
+There are specific learning outcomes for each of these, and students’ work in their classes are compared to a rubric, with aggregated results from the assignments used to determine if specific learning outcomes are being met by the course and programs.
+Specific information about how we did these types of assessments in the past year are included below.

 By the end of the SPCH 1300 course, students will be able to:

-- Use technology to develop and draft components of a presentation;
+- Use technology to draft components of a presentation.
+(UA Little Rock General Education Core Skills 3.1)

-Although students met our expectations for learning, we want to work on continuous improvement, and this coming year intend to modify the rubrics for our capstone presentation to have macrostructure of their presentation be a required element, focusing more in the rubric on the application of theory to their case, as well as adapting their message to their audience.
-This will help us move to be in line with our revised undergraduate learning outcomes described below.
+This year we modified the rubrics for our capstone presentation to have macrostructure of their presentation be a required element.
+This allowed us to focus more in the rubric on the application of theory to their case, as well as adapting their message to their audience.
+This helped us move to be in line with our revised undergraduate learning outcomes described below.

 Communication graduates use a positive communication framework to ethically lead by: